 - 1. Choose Device Settings > Network Services > Modbus. - 2.
-To enable the Modbus/TCP access, select the "Enable Modbus/TCP access" checkbox. - 3.
+To enable the Modbus/TCP access, select the Enable Modbus/TCP access checkbox. - 3.
 To use a different port, type a new port number. - 4.
-To enable the Modbus read-only mode, select the checkbox of the "Enable read-only mode" field.
+To enable the Modbus read-only mode, select the "Enable read-only mode" checkbox.
 To enable the read-write mode, deselect it.

-► Modbus Gateway:
+Modbus Gateway: